MorrisMorrison/ytclipper/README.md

 - [x] migrate to yt-dlp from youtube-dl
 - [ ] let users set start and end time using a slider embedded in the video player
 - [ ] prevent click spamming
-- [ ] automatically delete downloaded videos (we only delete the video we use to cut)
+- [ ] automatically delete downloaded videos
-- [ ] use yt-dlp to directly cut videos ,so we do not have to download the whole video and can remove all ffmpeg related deps
+- [x] use yt-dlp to directly cut videos instead of downloading the whole video and then cutting it with ffmpeg manually
 - [ ] rewrite in go